 Theorem 2.4.1 (Deduction Theorem).
-If there is a proof of Q from premises $\Gamma, P_1, P_2, \ldots, P_n$, then there is a proof of $P_1 \wedge P_2 \wedge \ldots \wedge P_n \rightarrow Q$ from Γ alone.
+If there is a proof of Q from premises $\Gamma, P_1, P_2, \ldots, P_n$ , then there is a proof of $P_1 \wedge P_2 \wedge \ldots \wedge P_n \rightarrow Q$ from $\Gamma$

-The actual proof of the theorem depends on the particular set of inference rules we start with, but the basic idea is that there exists a mechanical procedure for extracting a proof of the implication from the proof of Q assuming P_1 etc.
+The actual proof of the theorem depends on the particular set of inference rules we start with, but the basic idea is that there exists a mechanical procedure for extracting a proof of the implication from the proof of Q assuming $P_1$ etc.

-Caveat: In predicate logic, the deduction theorem only applies if none of the premises contain any free variables (which are variables that aren't bound by a containing quantifier).
+Caveat: In predicate logic, the deduction theorem only applies if none of the premises contain any free variables (which are variables that aren't bound by a universal or existential quantifier).
 Usually you won't run into this, but there are some bad cases that arise without this restriction.

-2.5 Natural deduction
+2.4.2.2 Natural deduction